In this blog, we are going to set up and configure the Prometheus Operator.

 kubectl apply -f prometheus-cr-svc.yaml

-List the services to ensure that the service is running and note down the nodePort number.
+List the services to ensure they are running and note down the nodePort number.

-Here, we can see three Pods have been monitored because I have given 3 replicas for the application.
-ServiceMonitor got the endpoint information of the three of them as well and Prometheus got it from the ServiceMonitor.
+Here, we can see three Pods have been monitored because I gave three replicas for the application.
+ServiceMonitor got the endpoint information of the three of them as well, and Prometheus got it from the ServiceMonitor.

-If the Pods don’t have service then we can use the PodMonitor Custom Resource to monitor the pods.
+If the pods don’t have service, we can use the PodMonitor Custom Resource to monitor them directly.

 Create AlertmanagerConfig Custom Resource